EdjeElectronics/TensorFlow-Object-Detection-API-Tutorial-Train-Multiple-Objects-Windows-10/README.md

 # How To Train an Object Detection Classifier for Multiple Objects Using TensorFlow (GPU) on Windows 10

 ## Brief Summary
-*Last updated: 4/7/2018 with TensorFlow v1.7*
+*Last updated: 9/26/2018 with TensorFlow v1.10*

-*Changes: Added Cython to list of packages to install in Section 2d.
-Removed instructions to add PYTHONPATH to PATH in Section 2e, because it's not needed.*
+*Changes: Added note that the train.py file is now located in the /object_detection/legacy folder and must be moved into the main folder before issuing the training command.

 This repository is a tutorial for how to use TensorFlow's Object Detection API to train an object detection classifier for multiple objects on Windows 10, 8, or 7.
 (It will also work on Linux-based OSes with some minor changes.)
 It was originally written using TensorFlow version 1.5, but will also work for newer versions of TensorFlow.